sopra-fs22-group-01/server/README.md

 ### Acknowledgement
 We want acknowledge the work that was done for the template we used to create this project upon.
-The template was created by [royru](https://github.com/royru), [raffi07](https://github.com/raffi07), [meck93](https://github.com/meck93), [JaanWilli](https://github.com/JaanWilli).
+The server template was created by [royru](https://github.com/royru), [raffi07](https://github.com/raffi07), [meck93](https://github.com/meck93), [JaanWilli](https://github.com/JaanWilli).

 ## License